-Whether you’re new to pour-over coffee or a seasoned vet, if you’ve ever used a French press you’re halfway there.
+Whether you’re new to pour-over coffee or a seasoned vet, if you’ve ever used a French press you’re halfway to brewing coffee the ideal way.
 A best result for both approaches starts with fresh coffee, a perfect grind and water (off the boil) distributed over the grind evenly before letting it brew for the appropriate amount of time.

 What Is Pour Over Coffee?

-That’s the long short of what this traditional brewing method is all about, and why it has been largely preferred by those who like to keep it simple.
+That’s the long-short of what this traditional coffee brewing method is all about, and why it has been largely preferred by those who like to keep it simple.

 The emblematic cone shaped coffee filters that have come to represent pour over coffee have reportedly been around since the 1950s, but today brewing perfect pour over coffee is largely considered a “lost art”.